martinohanlon/BlueDot/README.md

 You can use the Blue Dot app to control your raspberry pi wirelessly using Bluetooth.

+## Current Status

+Alpha - it works, but expect rough edges and future changes which break compatability.

 ## Installation

 ### Blue Dot client